kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `transferFrom`

-Sends token from one address to another address.
+Sends tokens from one address to another address.

 ```js
 def transferFrom(_from : address, _to : address, _value : uint256) -> bool: